bodsch/docker-quassel-core/README.md

 This Container isr based on [Alpine]().

-All dependencies (like Qt5, Ldpa, QCA) will created inline fpr an smaller container and dependencies.
+All dependencies (like Qt5, Ldpa, QCA) will created inline for an smaller container and dependencies.

 https://github.com/Lazza/quassel-manage-users